 - Anything below 0.5 mmol/L means the body has not reached ketosis.
 It is, therefore, far away from starting fat-burning.

-- Between 0.6-1.5 mmol/L: the body us under nutritional ketosis.
-You can actually start to see the beneficial effects of ketosis on your metabolic health and weight loss.
+- Between 0.6-1.5 mmol/L: the body is under nutritional ketosis.
+You can start to see the beneficial effects of ketosis on your metabolic health and weight loss.
 This range is good for shedding excess fat.

 Table of Ketosis Results